SciML/ModelingToolkitStandardLibrary.jl/docs/src/tutorials/input_component.md

 ## `SampledData` Component

 To resolve the issues presented above, the `ModelingToolkitStandardLibrary.Blocks.SampledData` component can be used which allows for a resusable `ODESystem` and self contained data which ensures a solution which remains valid for it's lifetime.
-Now it's possible to also parallize the call to `solve()`.
+Now it's possible to also parallelize the call to `solve()`.

 ```julia
 function System(; name)